dcomtois/summarytools/README.md

 Some people have successfully included some of the package’s functions in *shiny apps*, too\!

-### Latest News
+### Latest Improvements

-*summarytools*' dataframe summaries are now part of [radiant](https://github.com/radiant-rstats/radiant), an outstanding *Shiny* App  for Business analytics that I highly recommend.
+Version 0.8.9 brings several improvements to *summarytools*, notably:

+  - Easier management of global settings (customizable defaults) with `st_options()`
+  - `dfSummary()` now shows number of culumns in heading, as well as number of duplicated rows
+  - `dfSummary()` barplots more accurately reflect counts
+  - `dfSummary()` better handles columns with some particular content (unary/binary, integer sequences, UPC/EAN codes)
+  - in `descr()`, values ‘fivenum’ and ‘common’ are now available for `stats` argument

 # How to install

-To benefit from all the latests fixes, install it from GitHub:
+To benefit from all the latest fixes, install it from GitHub:

 ``` r
 install.packages("devtools")